Elixir-Elf/CarX-Cleaner/README.md

 </p>

 <p align="center">
-  CarX Cleaner is a tool that is designed to remove mods from CarX eliminating the requirement to do some manually.
+  CarX Cleaner is a tool that is designed to remove mods from CarX eliminating the requirement to do so manually.
 This tool ensures that only un-original (modded) files and directories are removed, preserving the integrity of the original game files.
 </p>

 <h2 align="center">Features</h2>